JuanPabloMonDi/Chatterjee-Time_series/README.md

 ### 📁 Folders

-1.  **data**: Contains all the necessary input data (births and deaths by year), except the previously mentioned files.
+1.  **results:** Contains csv files with the estimations made by each auto-association method.
-2.  **Maps and Tables**: Stores all the maps, plots, and tables used in the article.
+2.  **plots:** Stores all the plots and tables used in the article.
 3.  **Miscellaneous Material**: Includes supplementary materials, mainly from earlier versions of the paper.

 ### 📄 R Scripts